-It's important to care for your bras properly.
-If your bras are washed, dried and stored correctly, they will longer and and give you more support.
+If your bras are washed, dried and stored correctly, they will last longer and and give you more support.
 The very best way to wash your bras is by hand, with a mild intimates detergent.
 Don't use a detergent that is intended for sweaters, such as Woolite, as this can break down the elastic.

 Below are the instructions for different methods on caring for your bras.
 If you have any questions about how to care your bras, please email us for more advice.
-My bra experts and I are here to help!
+Our expert bra fitters are here to help!